Online stochastic gradient descent on non-convex losses from high-dimensional inference: Introduction

-where the initial point $x_{0}$ is possibly random, $x_{0}\sim\mu\in\mathcal{M}_{1}(\mathbb{S}^{N-1})$ and where $\nabla$ denotes the spherical gradient.
-In the online setting, we terminate the algorithm after it has run for $M$ steps (though in principle one could terminate earlier).
+where $D$ is the derivative in $\mathbb R^N$ and $\frac{\partial}{\partial r}$ is the partial derivative in the radial direction, again in $\mathbb R^N$.} In the online setting, we terminate the algorithm after it has run for $M$ steps (though in principle one could terminate earlier).
 We take, as our estimator, the output of this algorithm.
 In order for this algorithm to be well-defined, we assume that the loss is almost surely differentiable in the parameter for all $x\in\bS^{N-1}$.

 As we are studying a first-order method, it is also natural to expect that the output of gradient flow is a Fisher consistent estimator for all initial data with positive correlation, meaning that it is consistent when evaluated on the \emph{population} loss.
 To this end, we say that \textbf{Assumption A} holds if $\phi$ is differentiable and $\phi'$ is strictly negative on $(0,1)$.
-Observe that Assumption A holds if and only if gradient flow for the population loss eventually produces a consistent estimator, when started anywhere on the upper half-sphere $\{x:m_N(x)>0\}$.
+Observe that Assumption A holds if and only if gradient flow for the population loss eventually produces a consistent estimator, when started anywhere on the upper half-sphere $\{x:m_N(x)>0\}$\footnote{{Observe that the gradient flow on $\Phi$ reduces to its projection on $m_N$, which solves an autonomous ODE; Assumption~A holds if and only if the window $(0,1)$ is in the absorbing set of a minimum of $\phi$ at $m_N = 1$.}}.
 The reason we restrict this assumption to $(0,1)$ and the upper half-sphere is to include problems where the parameter is only recovered up to a sign due to an inherent symmetry in the task.
-We emphasize here that Assumption A is a property only of the population loss, and does not imply convexity of the loss $\cL_N$.
+We emphasize here that Assumption A is a property only of the population loss, and does not imply convexity of the loss $\cL_N$. {(We note however, that this is an assumption on the (unknown) data distribution, and cannot be empirically verified.)}

 In order to investigate the performance of SGD in a regime that captures a broad range of high-dimensional inference tasks, we need to choose a scaling for the fluctuations of the loss.
 These fluctuations are captured by the \emph{sample-wise error}, defined by